open-edge-insights/eii-etcd-ui/README.md

 * Click on the version of the title to select the version of ETCD.
 The default is V3.
 Reopening will remember your choice.
 * Right click on the tree node to add or delete.
 * For secure mode, authentication is required.
 User name and password needs to be entered in the dialogue box.
-* Username is 'root' and default password is located at ETCD_ROOT_PASSWORD key under environment section in [build/provision/dep/docker-compose-etcd-provision.override.prod.yml](https://github.com/open-edge-insights/eii-core/blob/master/build/provision/dep/docker-compose-etcd-provision.override.prod.yml).
+* Username is 'root' and default password is located at ETCDROOT_PASSWORD key under environment section in [docker-compose.yml](https://github.com/open-edge-insights/eii-configmgr-agent/blob/master/docker-compose.yml).
 * This service can accessed from a remote system at address: <https://$(HOST_IP):7071> (when EII is running in secure mode).
 In this case, CA cert has to be imported in the browser.
 For insecure mode i.e. DEV mode, it can be accessed at <http://$(HOST_IP):7071>

 ![ETCD UI Interface](img/fig_6_3.png)